 Talcum powder is widely used in cosmetics and body powders to absorb moisture and help prevent rashes.
 Links have been explored between talcum powder and ovarian cancer, as well as between talcum powder and lung cancer.
 Some women apply talcum powder regularly in their genital areas, and some parents use talcum powder to keep their infant daughters dry.
-Many research studies show that if talcum particles travel through the vagina and to the ovaries, they can cause cancer.
+Our talcum powder lawyers know that many research studies show that if talcum particles travel through the vagina and to the ovaries, they can cause cancer.
 If you have been diagnosed with a serious illness that may have resulted from the use of talcum powder or a defective medical device, the product liability lawyers at Moll Law Group are available to represent you.
 Billions of dollars have been recovered in cases in which we were involved.Holding Manufacturers Accountable for Injuries Caused by Talcum Powder

 Johnson & Johnson, the manufacturer of Johnson's Baby Powder and Shower to Shower, has been sued in several class actions and individual lawsuits for failing to adequately warn consumers of the increased risk of cancer associated with talcum powder.
 Some of the theories of recovery in these lawsuits include failure to warn, violations of unfair competition laws, negligence, civil conspiracy, and breach of warranty.
 Consumers, some of whom developed mesothelioma after using talcum-based products over decades, have also sued other manufacturers that use talcum powder in their products.